mobfox/MobFox-iOS-SDK/README.md

 ## In-stream Ad

-In order to insure the best ad is ready when you wish to display it please init the MobFox ad as soon as possible in your code:
+In order to insure the best ad is ready when you wish to display it, please init the MobFox ad as soon as possible in your code:
 ```objective-c

 //define the position and dimensions of your ad